← Hasbro Intelligence Viewport 02 / 05Editorial →

 Wedge plot · time to first revenue × long-term TAM × political risk

-Wedge 1 — Real Kids in Real Life Wedge 2 — Easy-Bake Relaunch Wedge 3 — India × Cricket × Education
+Wedge 1 · Real Kids in Real Life (the category) Wedge 2 · Easy-Bake relaunch (the cash) Wedge 3 · India × Cricket × Education (the runway)

 Bubble area = political risk (larger = more back-channel vetting required).

-Easy-Bake funds it.
-Hasbro still owns the brand outright, the cultural moment (celebrity chef + creator) is built for it, and Kevin sizes the relaunch at $200–300M in 6–8 months.
+Easy-Bake pays for everything else.
+Hasbro owns the brand outright.
+The celebrity-chef-and-creator moment is built for it.
+Kevin sizes the relaunch at $200–300M in 6–8 months.
 Fastest yes in the deck.

-India globalizes it.
-Hasbro is already manufacturing there for tariff reasons and selling almost nothing.
-A cricket sponsorship + education line closes the supply-chain-to-market gap.
-Biggest TAM, longest runway, one back-channel check (cricket discussions already in flight?).
+India turns a tariff move into a market.
+Hasbro already manufactures there and sells almost nothing.
+A cricket sponsorship plus an education line closes the gap between factory and shelf.
+Biggest TAM, longest runway, one back-channel check on whether cricket talks are already in flight.

-Real Kids in Real Life means it.
-The category Kevin calls “giant white space.”
-Compounds the other two inside it — Easy-Bake is a Real-Kids product, the India line is a Real-Kids product.
-This is the wedge that turns us from vendor into category architect.
+Real Kids in Real Life is the category, not a product.
+Kevin’s “giant white space.”
+It holds the other two: Easy-Bake is a Real-Kids product, the India line is a Real-Kids product.
+This is the wedge that moves Hasbro from vendor to category architect.